diatsilva007/diatsilva007/README.md

 ### Education 📚

-- 📚 Postgraduate degree in software engineering 🤞In progress⏳
+- 📚 Postgraduate degree in software engineering ✅

-- 👨‍🎓 Bachelor's degree in Information Systems - Completed ✅
+- 👨‍🎓 Bachelor's degree in Information Systems ✅

 - 🫸 See my diploma: 👨‍🎓